 Who are we?

 Every year the University of Oxford receives many high-quality applications from students from the South East of England.
 However, when we look at these applications in more detail, it is clear that we attract more applications from some parts of the region than others.
 For example, students from coastal areas are underrepresented at Oxford, and we want this to change.
-It's time for a new approach!

 Local Authorities in this region extend from those clustered around the South Coast - Brighton and Hove, East Sussex, West Sussex, Kent, Medway, Portsmouth, Isle of Wight, Southampton, Surrey, Hampshire - to those around the Thames Valley - Bracknell Forest, Buckinghamshire, Milton Keynes, Oxfordshire, Reading, Slough, West Berkshire, Windsor and Maidenhead, Wokingham.